Elizabeth Hurley and Shane Warne have confirmed their engagement, putting an end to weeks of speculation that the pair would soon tie the knot.

 Former ‘Celebrity Big Brother’ winner Chantelle Houghton has revealed that she wants to get married to cage-fighter Alex Reid this winter, following his live television proposal on ‘The Saturday Night Show’.

-The pair look set to hunt for event spaces for their nuptials in the next few months – even though Reid is still married to glamour model Katie Price, reported Mail Online.
+The pair look set to hunt for a special venue for their nuptials in the next few months – even though Reid is still married to glamour model Katie Price, reported Mail Online.

 In terms of the look of the wedding, Houghton said she hopes it has a “fantastic winter wonderland” feel to it; although the first step will be for Reid to buy a ring for his bride-to-be, as he did not have one on him when he got down on one knee.